-The Bank adopts Standardised Approach (SA) in computing the capital requirements for credit risk and market risk and adopts Basic Indicator Approach (BIA) for operational risk of the Pillar 1 under BNM's RWCAF.
+The Bank adopts Standardised Approach (SA) in computing the capital requirements for credit risk and market risk and adopts Basic Indicator Approach (BIA) for operational risk under Pillar 1 of BNM's RWCAF.

 Under SA, standard risk weights are used to assess the capital requirements for exposures in credit risk and market risk.
-The capital requirement for operational risk under BIA is computed based on average of a fixed percentage of positive annual income over the previous 3 years (equivalent to 12 quarters).
+The capital requirement for operational risk under BIA is computed based on an average of a fixed percentage of positive annual income over the three preceding years (equivalent to 12 quarters).